ignaciorlando/red-lesion-detection/README.md

 ## Acknowledgments

-* This work is partially funded by ANPCyT PICT 2014-1730, Internal Funds KU Leuven and FP7-MC-CIG 334380.
+* This work is partially funded by ANPCyT PICT 2014-1730 and PICT 2016-0116, Internal Funds KU Leuven and FP7-MC-CIG 334380.
 * J.I.O. is funded by a doctoral scholarship granted by CONICET (Argentina).
 * J.I.O. would also like to thank NK and CFK.
 They know why :-)